-We often hear about how people struggle to remain focused and find their purpose, how determination is crucial to attaining success, and how most find it difficult to maintain or improve their success because they rest on their laurels.
+We often hear about how people struggle to remain focused and find their purpose, how determination is crucial to attaining success, and how most find it difficult to maintain or improve their achievements because they rest on their laurels.

-Type Threes are not prepared to let their success alone do the talking.
-They work hard to accomplish their goals but also ensure their appearance portrays success to eliminate strangers’ doubts.
+Type Threes are not prepared to let their accomplishments alone do the talking.
+They work hard to attain their goals but also ensure their appearance portrays success to eliminate strangers’ doubts.
 You could be forgiven for thinking they could do no wrong.
 But as admirable as they look, everything is not rosy with the Enneagram Threes.
 Like every personality type, Enneagram 3s have several undesirable qualities that can be improved.

 This article hopes to take an in-depth look at Enneagram Three, elaborating on their fears, motivations, desires, strengths, weaknesses, growth opportunities, and work preferences.
 Let’s get started.